Coronavirus and sports leagues: obtaining a fair ranking when the season cannot resume: Introduction

-Naturally, the problem of predicting the winner of an interrupted game has a long history since the correspondence of Blaise Pascal and Pierre de Fermat \citep[Appendix: The Pascal--Fermat Correspondence of 1654]{Weisberg2014}.
-There exist a plethora of statistical techniques to determine the number of points that a team would have won on average in the rest of the season.
+The problem of predicting the winner of an interrupted game has a long history since the correspondence of \emph{Blaise Pascal} and \emph{Pierre de Fermat} \citep[Appendix: The Pascal--Fermat Correspondence of 1654]{Weisberg2014}.
+There exist many statistical techniques to determine the number of points that a team would have won on average in the rest of the season.
 However, sports administrators are usually not keen to grab such sophisticated mathematical models, even though cricket has adopted the \href{https://en.wikipedia.org/wiki/Duckworth\%E2\%80\%93Lewis\%E2\%80\%93Stern_method}{Duckworth--Lewis--Stern method} \citep{DuckworthLewis1998, Stern2009, Wright2009}.
+Our paper is also not the first attempt to produce a final ranking in incomplete sports tournaments.
+For example, the French mathematician \emph{Julien Guyon} suggests an Elo-based method in the mainstream media \citep{Guyon2020b, Guyon2020c}, while, inspired by \citet{Landau1914}, \citet{LambersSpieksma2020b} apply an eigenvector-based approach. \citet{GorgiKoopmanLit2020} propose a procedure to predict the remaining non-played matches through a paired-comparison model, and \citet{VanEetveldeHvattumLey2021} introduce a stochastic tool to derive the probabilities for the various possible final rankings. \citet{BeggsBondEmmondsJones2019} analyse historical partial standings from English soccer to evaluate their predictive ``power''.

-This inspired us to look for a simpler solution that retains most properties of the usual ranking in round-robin tournaments.
-Contrarily, the majority of forecasting models do not guarantee these axioms.
+However, none of the above works have used axiomatic arguments for their proposals.
+This inspired us to look for a simple solution that retains most properties of the usual ranking in round-robin tournaments as the majority of forecasting models do not guarantee these axioms.
 Our proposal is based exclusively on the number of points as well as the structure of the matches already played, and has the following advantages: \begin{itemize} \item It takes into consideration all results from the unfinished season; \item It accounts for the different number of matches played as well as for the fact that the teams played against different sets of opponents with varying strengths; \item It does not depend on the form, home-away pattern, injuries, or results in the preceding season(s); \item It seldom requires further tie-breaking criteria \citep{Csato2017c}; \item It is suitable for any sport and does not call for the estimation of any parameter; \item It has a recursive formula where the first iteration still yields an adequate solution, consequently, it requires no specific software, and the ranking can be computed essentially by hand. \end{itemize}